Aman83770/discord-bot/README.md

 !recent : give you your recent history
 ```
 ```
-!recent keyword : give you the result in your search history consisting word keyword
+!recent keyword : give you the result in your search history consisting word/sentence keyword
 ```